dylan-slack/TalkToModel/README.md

 To run TalkToModel, you can either setup a conda environment or use Docker to directly run the Flask App.

 Note, for GPU inference, the environment requires **CUDA 11.3**.
 If you do not have cuda 11.3 and try and run the docker application, it will crash!
-One way around this is to switch to cpu inference, and it will be a bit slower ([instructions](#gpu-availability)).
+One way around this is to switch to cpu inference.
+It will be a bit slower ([instructions](#gpu-availability)), but should work.

 ### Docker